ZeroPvlse/Nyx/README.md

 nyx.interactive()  # Prompts user for input
 ```

-It's worth mentioning that optional arguments will be type checked if there weren't empty!
+It's worth mentioning that optional arguments will be type checked if they weren't empty!

 You can also customize the input symbol and its color: